piggythefish/deep_reinforcement_learning/Week1/Week1.md

 ## Task 1

-1.1 Chess
+### 1.1 Chess

-The set of states S consists of all legal board positions in chess and can be represented as a 8x8 matrix with different numbers for the different pieces.
+The set of states $S$ consists of all legal board positions in chess and can be represented as an 8x8 matrix with different numbers for the different pieces.

-The set of Actions A consist of all legal mooves defined by the chess rules.
+The set of Actions $A$ consists of all legal moves defined by the chess rules.

+The probabilistic state dynamics $p(s'|s,a)$ are determined by the opponent. $s'$ is not the state of the board after we moved our piece.
+Instead, it's the state after our opponent's answer to our move.
+The probability distribution depends on the inner workings of our opponent.
+It could be a simple chess program.

+For the (probabilistic) reward dynamics $p(R_{t+1}|s,a)$, we could use many simple chess board evaluation functions like these examples.
+The $p$ is simply the Expected Value or the evaluation function weighted by the state dynamics probabilities.

 The Policy is a mapping from states to actions and gives out a move for the given board state.
-It could take into account parameters like the value for each piece.
+A simple example would be using MiniMax with a board evaluation function for a certain depth.

-1.2 LunarLander
+### 1.2 LunarLander

 The set of States consists of 8-dimensional vectors that contain information:
-            s[0] is the horizontal coordinate
+- s[0] is the horizontal coordinate
-            s[1] is the vertical coordinate
+- s[1] is the vertical coordinate
-            s[2] is the horizontal speed
+- s[2] is the horizontal speed
-            s[3] is the vertical speed
+- s[3] is the vertical speed
-            s[4] is the angle
+- s[4] is the angle
-            s[5] is the angular speed
+- s[5] is the angular speed
-            s[6] 1 if first leg has contact, else 0
+- s[6] 1 if first leg has contact, else 0
-            s[7] 1 if second leg has contact, else 0
+- s[7] 1 if second leg has contact, else 0

-The set of Actions consists of four discrete actions.
+The set of Actions consists of four discrete actions:
-            Doing nothing
+1. Doing nothing
-            fire left orientation engine
+2. Fire left orientation engine
-            fire main engine
+3. Fire main engine
-            fire right orientation engine
+4. Fire right orientation engine

+The state dynamics $p(s′|s,a)$ are the deterministic results of a simplified physical trajectory simulation, aslong as  ```enable_wind: bool = False```.

+The reward dynamics $p(R_{t+1}|s,a)$ of the next states are caclulated by factoring in these properties of $s'$:

+1. Movement direction relative to landing pad
+2. Comming to rest
+3. Crashes
+4. Legs on the ground
+5. Firing Engines

 The policy is a mapping from the state space to the action space and gives out one of the four discrete actions.
+Coming up with a simple policy seems to be quite hard in this case.

-1.3 Model Based RL: Accessing Environment Dynamics
+### 1.3 Model Based RL: Accessing Environment Dynamics

 Discuss the Policy Evaluation and Policy Iteration algorithms from the lecture.
 They explicitly make use of the environment dynamics (p(s′,r|s,a)).